roryogorman/Crafts-by-Ainhoa/README.md

 ### Features to be implemented in future:
 * As the owner is originally from Spain & does some business there, it is hoped to add a bilingual option (English & Spanish) which will translate the page into the appropriate language.
-* A link that opens an email in the user's default environment when they want to email the owner is not yet curently set up.
+* A link that opens an email in the user's default environment when they want to email the owner is not yet currently set up.
 * Currently there are no 'live' Social Media pages for the business - once these are created, these links will be amended correctly.
-At the monent, the merely point to the home page of the respective site.
+At the moment, they merely point to the home page of the respective site.
-* There isnt functionality yet to join the site or send feedback - this will be implemented in future.
+* There isn't functionality yet to join the site or send feedback - this will be implemented in future.
-* There isnt functionality to purchase online - this will be added at a future date.
+* There isn't functionality to purchase online - this will be added at a future date.

 ***